Date palm: Fruits

-Glucose makes up about 55% of sugar content in dates, while fructose is about 45%, and sucrose is negligible.
-A 2011 study found that the glycemic index (GI) for five different varieties of date had a range of 46–55, while a 2002 report showed GI values of 31–50, results indicating dates are a relatively low GI food source.
-Like many other fruits, dates contain measurable levels of calcium oxalates.

 Forks

 In the past, sticky dates were served using specialized small forks having two metal tines, called daddelgaffel in Scandinavia.
 Some designs were patented.
-These have generally been replaced by an inexpensive pale-colored knobbled plastic fork that resembles a date branch, which is traditionally included with numerous brands of prepackaged trays of dates (example), though this practice has declined in response to increased use of resealable packaging and calls for fewer single-use plastics.
+These have generally been replaced by an inexpensive pale-colored knobbled plastic fork that resembles a date branch, which is traditionally included with numerous brands of prepackaged trays of dates, though this practice has declined in response to increased use of resealable packaging and calls for fewer single-use plastics.

 Seeds

 Date seeds are soaked and ground up for animal feed.
 Their oil is suitable for use in cosmetics and dermatological applications.
 The oil contains lauric acid (36%) and oleic acid (41%).
 Date palm seeds contain 0.56–5.4% lauric acid.
 They can also be processed chemically as a source of oxalic acid.
 Date seeds are also ground and used in the manner of coffee beans, or as an additive to coffee.
 Experimental studies have shown that feeding mice with the aqueous extract of date pits exhibit anti-genotoxic effects and reduce DNA damage induced by N-nitroso-N-methylurea.